-If your child is meeting the Mathematics Standard after two years at school they will be working at curriculum level 1, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+In Maths, your child will be working at curriculum level 1, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
 They will be counting forwards and backwards, in their heads, from the biggest number, rather than starting at one.
 They may use their fingers to help them keep track of numbers.

-To meet the standard your child will be learning to:
+They will be learning to